mkonicek/coding-time/content/blog/code-review/index.md

 ![Stack of pull requests](./stack.png)

-Notice the number of comments on each pull request in the screenshot above: 28 comments, 9 comments, 20 comments.
+Notice the number of comments on each pull request above: 28 comments, 9 comments, 20 comments.
 I could have made a single pull request called "Optimize performance".
 Managing the discussion about various parts of that pull request would be a pain, both for the reviewer and me.

 The advantages of splitting work into multiple pull requests are: